-This course is an introduction to general machining issues, concepts, procedures, and safety standards found in an aerospace industrial environment.
-This introduction to Aerospace Machining Fundamentals is intended to indoctrinate the Aerospace Technician in basic skills needed to operate and to perform machining functions safely and efficiently in an aerospace facility.
-The Aerospace Technician will be introduced to basic manual as well as introductory level CNC programming and CNC manufacturing skills to build a firm foundation as an Aerospace Machining and Fabrication Technician.
-Some of the study and practical experience topics are bench work, speeds and feeds, tooling applications, set-up, machine control & operations, CNC basic operations, G & M codes, tool presetting and CNC machine capabilities.
+This course is an introduction to general machining issues, concepts, procedures, and safety standards found in an industrial environment.
+The technician is introduced to basic manual as well as introductory level computerized-numeric-control (CNC) programming and CNC manufacturing skills.
+Topics include benchwork, speeds and feeds, tooling applications, set-up, machine control

-ARS 127 ADVANCED AEROSPACE MACHINING
+ARS 127 ADVANCED MACHINING (2T, 2E)

-(2T, 3M) Prerequisite: Ars 126 3 credits